Amusement arcade

-An amusement arcade, also known as a video arcade, amusements, arcade, or penny arcade (an older term), is a venue where people play arcade games, including arcade video games, pinball machines, electro-mechanical games, redemption games, merchandisers (such as claw cranes), or coin-operated billiards or air hockey tables.
+An amusement arcade, also known as a video arcade, amusements, arcade, or penny arcade (an older term), is a venue where people play arcade games, including arcade video games, pinball machines, electro-mechanical games, redemption games, merchandisers (such as claw machines), or coin-operated billiards or air hockey tables.
 In some countries, some types of arcades are also legally permitted to provide gambling machines such as slot machines or pachinko machines.
 Games are usually housed in cabinets.

 Video games were introduced in amusement arcades in the late 1970s and were most popular during the golden age of arcade video games, the early 1980s.

 History

 Penny arcade

 A penny arcade can be any type of venue for coin-operated devices, usually for entertainment.
 The term came into use about 1905–1910.
 The name derives from the penny, once a staple coin for the machines.
 The machines used included: